tecdevel/SRE-ITEMS/What happens.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

-Behind the scenes of the Browser
+15.Behind the scenes of the Browser
 ----------------------------------

 Once the server supplies the resources (HTML, CSS, JS, images, etc.)